Please review the following information about how scholarships and financial aid can help your dream of studying abroad

-For students enrolled in the College of Fine Arts, Humanities, and Social Sciences who wish to take advantage of these programs during the Summer of 2014 the college will award 25 scholarships of $400 each to defray the costs of student travel.
+For students enrolled in the College of Fine Arts, Humanities, and Social Sciences who wish to take advantage of Faculty-led programs within FAHSS during the Summer of 2015 the college will award 25 scholarships of $400 each to defray the costs of student travel.
 To apply for a World Ready Scholarship, students must apply and be approved to participate in a FAHSS Faculty-led program.
 Applications will be provided to students by the Office of Study Abroad.
 Deadline for scholarship applications: January 30, 2015.
 Check out the Summer 2015 Faculty-led Programs